 However, dreaming of a dead crow says that bad days are gone and better days are on the way.
 It suggests that you are out of some previous danger and are feeling great relief.

-Symbolic Meaning of the Raven in Native American Culture
+Symbolic Meaning of the Raven and the Crow in Native American Culture

 - Impressively Detailed Statue Depicting The Morrigan in a Flirtatious Celtic Dress with a Crow in Her Hand Standing Holding a Sword